 We highly recommend being part of the conversation.
 One of the most valuable aspects of the Datathon is to be part of the online community.
 For global communication with the participants, we use Slack Channel among other platforms.

 The Slack channel is the main place for online communication among the participants, experts and mentors, to register use the link from the menu Society -> Join Slack.
 All the communications in the Slack are conducted in English.
 If you have any technical problems write in the #issues channel.
 Have fun, make jokes, support others and build a friendly and safe learning environment.
 Treat other participants the way you want to be treated.
 Collaborate and expand your knowledge together.

 The mentors would log in about once a day online in the Slack in the week before the start of the Datathon, so there are opportunities to interact and introduce yourself.
 Also, all other participants are going to be there.

 There are several groups which we can recommend to join, use the search menu to find them:

 #announcements – a read-only group for announcements from DSS

 #issues – if there are problems also you can check Help -> FAQ menu on DSS site

-#case2020_supply_chain, #case2020_article_recommender – Areas where the top mentors are going to be and the most important, you are free to set up your team group and start working in private group
+The most important, you are free to set up your team group and start working in private groups

 These channels are going to be the main place of where you will ask questions to the mentors during the Datathon.